 Graduate degree programs in robotics engineering are more prevalent than undergraduate degree programs.
 They are designed for those who hold bachelor's degrees in computer science or engineering and are particularly interested in designing and creating robotic systems.

-The courses found in master's programs in robotics engineering are more advanced than those found in undergraduate programs, and graduate students often choose robotics specialties as their degree concentrations.
+The courses found in master's programs in robotics engineering are more advanced than those found in undergraduate programs, and graduate students often choose robotics specialties, such as industrial robotics, robotics theory, healthcare robotics, aerospace robotics, computer software robotics, automotive robotics or mechanical engineering, as a concentration.
 Some common core courses at the master's level include the following:

 - Foundations of robotics